 In ACM Conference on Computer-Supported Cooperative Work and Social Computing (CSCW), 2025.

 I am a passionate researcher in Human-Computer Interaction (HCI), specialising in designing technologies for well-being.
 My focus spans a variety of topics, including but not limited to creating hedonic and eudaimonic experiences, facilitating behaviour change, emotional sensing and prediction (also using AI), and exploring what makes technology creepy.
-In my research, I combine my interdisciplinary background in media sciences with my interest in the user's psyche to create lasting positive user experiences, especially in virtual reality (VR), augmented reality (AR), wearables, sensors and smartphone applications, currently also expanding towards tangibles.
-Across all fields, I emphasise a human-centred design process, aiming to ensure the user's agency and self-determination.
+In my research, I combine my interdisciplinary background in media sciences with my interest in the user's psyche to create lasting positive user experiences, especially leveraging virtual reality (VR), augmented reality (AR), wearables, sensors and smartphone applications.
+Across all fields, I emphasise a human-centered design process, aiming to ensure the user's agency and self-determination when interacting with technology.

 I began my academic career at the University of Bremen in November 2019, focusing on novel interaction techniques for virtual reality (VR).
 My research soon narrowed to designing VR solutions aimed at well-being and self-care.
 I felt honored to be supervised by Johannes Schöning from the HCI Lab in St. Gallen, Switzerland, and by Yvonne Rogers from UCL in London, UK.

 I successfully defended my PhD in June 2024, after which I took on the role of postdoctoral researcher at the University of Bremen.
-In Novemer 2024, I moved to the Max Planck Institute in Saarbrücken, Germany, where I continued my postdoctoral research at the Sensorimotor Group.
+In Novemer 2024, I moved to the Max Planck Institute (MPI) in Saarbrücken, Germany, where I continued my postdoctoral research at the Sensorimotor Interaction Group.
 This role allowed me to broaden my research scope to include haptics, tangibles, and additionally focus on psychological aspects of human-computer interaction (HCI).
+During the summer of 2025, I was also fortunate to have been a visiting researcher at the Artifical Intelligence and Robotics Lab (AIRLab) at Cornell Tech, New York, led by Angelique Taylor.
+The AIRLab's research combines AI, Mixed Reality (MR), robotics and healthcare.
+During this time, I explored thow AI can help young adults in dealing with negative thoughts and promoting positive self-talk, and how AR could facilitate the handover of a patient between Emergency Medical Services (EMS) - the medical first responders at the scene of accident - and the Emergency Department in the hospital.

 While my extended academic network span multiple labs from different continents, I have especially strong connections with Jasmin Niess from the University of Oslo, who has been my mentor for many years.
 Together, we explore technologies for well-being and features that make technology creepy.
 I also work a lot together with Pawel W. Wozniak from TU Wien, Austria, in the field of personal informatics.